Sublinear Variational Optimization of Gaussian Mixture Models with Millions to Billions of Parameters: Numerical Experiments

-We note that the results reported in \cref{fig:scaling} are solely instructive about the computational cost of the algorithms until convergence.
-The results are not calibrated w.r.t.\ quality of the optimization results.
-To ensure that the observed improvements of \varMFA{} in computational complexity are not primarily due to a loss in quality, additional control experiments were conducted (see \cref{appendix:scaling-same-quality}).
-Indeed, a slight loss in optimization quality can be observed for \varMFA{} compared to \fullMFA{}.
-However, the loss is small and if we compare the computational complexity of \varMFA{} and \fullMFA{} required to achieve the same optimization quality (in terms of NLL$_\mathrm{test}$), the sublinear speed-up of \varMFA{} compared to \fullMFA{} remains essentially the same as in \cref{fig:scaling}.
-Only for EMNIST (which showed one of the strongest speed-ups of \varMFA{} compared to \fullMFA{}) a non-negligible (but still small) fraction of the speed-up is due to a reduction in quality.
-Optimization times, optimization qualities and their interdependence are investigated more systematically in the next section (\cref{sec:quality}).
+The results in \cref{fig:scaling} so far consider solely the computational costs, not the quality of the optimization.
+To ensure that the observed improvements of \varMFA{} are not primarily due to a loss in quality, additional control experiments were conducted (see \cref{appendix:scaling-same-quality}).
+When we compare the computational demand required to achieve the same optimization quality (in terms of NLL$_\mathrm{test}$), the speed-up of \varMFA{} over \fullMFA{} remains essentially consistent with \cref{fig:scaling}.
+Only for EMNIST, where \varMFA{} showed the strongest speed-ups, a non-negligible (but small) fraction of the speed-up is due to a slight reduction in quality.